Sorry, this program is not available for local students.

 Acquire the knowledge and confidence to foster social inclusion

-Gain real-world experience through work placements within community and human service organisations.
+Gain experience through work placements within community and human service organisations.